neurodebian/neurodebian/sandbox/spotlight_opensesame.rst

 Back-end independence
 ---------------------

-For this post, I was asked to write about one of OpenSesame's features in
+In this post I want to highlight one of OpenSesame's features: back-end independence.
-particular: back-end independence.
 This may sound a bit technical and boring, but it's not.
 Well... maybe a little boring.
 In fact, it should be a little boring, because it's a feature that you're not supposed too notice, unless you need it.

 So what do I mean by "back-end independence"?
 Experiments are all about presenting stimuli.
 Most often visual stimuli on a computer display, sometimes